bobye/WBC_Matlab/README.md

 Try to run `profile_centroid.m` from the project directory.
 Checkout the data structure used in the example.

-This code also can be tailored to work with histogram data, but the coordinates of each bins should also be supplied in the data structure.
-Meanwhile, set the option for fixing the support points:
+This code also can be tailored to work with histogram data, but the coordinates of bins should also be supplied as support points in the data structure.
+Meanwhile, set the option for fixing the support points of WBC:

 ```matlab
 %% comment out this line to use fixed support points of barycenter